Funeral Home's Search For Woman's Family Breaks Hearts In Bergen County

+Booker says he was contacted by CareOne approximately nine hours after Polimeni's death.
+The facility gave him an information sheet with two phone numbers on it:

-There were two phone numbers listed on the information sheet that Booker received on the day of Polimeni's death, he said: One was her former housing manager's, the other was an Italian line — the latter didn't work.
-Booker was also told Polimeni was never visited by any family.
+One was her former housing manager's, the other was an Italian line — the latter didn't work.

-Booker placed an ad in the Bergen Record seeking Polimeni's next of kin.
-If no one comes forward by Aug.
-17, which will mark a month since her death, Booker says the next step will be contacting the medical examiner, in accordance with state law.

-"Nursing homes are supposed to have arrangements pre-planned, next of kin, etcetera," Booker said.
-"But it seemed like [CareOne] dropped the ball."

 Phones were unanswered at CareOne at Cresskill each time Daily Voice called Tuesday evening, Aug.
 13.

-Booker says the facility contacted him around 5 p.m. the day Polimeni died, but her death certificate said she passed away at 8 a.m.
+Booker has until Aug.
+17, one month since Polimeni's death, to locate Polimeni's next of kin.
+An ad he placed in the Bergen Record seeking Polimeni's relatives spread like wildfire across Facebook.

+If no one comes forward by Saturday, Booker's next step will be contacting the medical examiner, in accordance with state law.

-News of Booker's search for Polimeni's family spread like wildfire on Facebook.
-Her story, shared hundreds of times, left locals both stunned and broken-hearted.
+Polimeni's story has been shared hundreds of times on Facebook, and left locals both stunned and broken-hearted.

 "Very sad indeed," one person commented on a photo of the notice published in the Bergen Record. "[What seems] so much worse is that Miss Polimeni lived without family or friends visiting.
 I have been to many of these so called homes and I rather be dead."